Lower Complexity Bounds for Nonconvex-Strongly-Convex Bilevel Optimization with First-Order Oracles: Lower Bounds in Stochastic Setting

-stochastic oracle calls, where $L_h$ is the smoothness parameter of the hyper-objective $H(\x)$. \end{theorem} In the stochastic setting, \cite{arjevani2023lower} establishes a lower bound of $\Omega(1/\epsilon^{4})$ for smooth nonconvex optimization, and \cite{li2021complexity} proves a lower bound of $\Omega(\kappa^{1/3}/\epsilon^{4})$ for smooth nonconvex-strongly-concave min-max optimization.
+stochastic oracle calls, where $L_h$ is the smoothness parameter of the hyper-objective $H(\x)$. \end{theorem} The proof outline is provided in \Cref{sec:proofstoc}.
+In the stochastic setting, \citealt{arjevani2023lower} establish a lower bound of $\Omega(1/\epsilon^{4})$ for smooth nonconvex optimization, and \citealt{li2021complexity} prove a lower bound of $\Omega(\kappa^{1/3}/\epsilon^{4})$ for smooth nonconvex-strongly-concave min-max optimization.
 For smooth nonconvex-strongly-convex bilevel optimization, we obtain in \Cref{th:sclower} a significantly larger lower bound of $\Omega(\kappa^{5/2}/\epsilon^{4})$.
-To the best of our knowledge, this is the first lower-bound result for stochastic bilevel optimization, and it shows that this setting is strictly more challenging than both smooth nonconvex optimization and smooth nonconvex-strongly-concave min-max optimization.
+To the best of our knowledge, this is the first lower-bound result for stochastic bilevel optimization showing that the nonconvex-strongly-convex bilevel optimization is strictly more challenging than both smooth nonconvex optimization and smooth nonconvex-strongly-concave min-max optimization in the stochastic setting.